The Best Themed Cruises You’ll Want to Book ASAP

 Always wanted a front-row seat at Fashion Week?
 You can check out the latest designs during Transatlantic Fashion Week 2020.
 Going into its fifth year, the transatlantic cruise on the Queen Mary 2 will host American designers James Badgley and James Mischka, who have dressed celebs from Oprah to Taylor Swift.
 In a first, their line Badgley Mischka will launch the latest collection onboard the ship.
 This themed cruise will also include hosted dinners and catwalk shows featuring work from emerging designers.
 You’ll sail from Southampton in England to New York City.
 Be sure to pack your fanciest outfits, as there will be plenty of opportunities to dress up.

 Courtesy Coral Expeditions

 Learn about the Land Down Under and its Indigenous art scene through a small-ship expedition to Australia’s remote northern coast with Coral Expeditions.
-Departing from Cairns next October, the voyage visits Cape York and Arnhem Land art communities like Yirrkala, Maningrida, Elcho Island, and Badu Island with artist-in-residence Brian Robinson.
-The Torres Strait artist will educate guests about the communities, art techniques, song lines, and stories that shaped the country and will host workshops on traditional carving, print making, sketching, and weaving.
-He will be joined by naturalist Chris Done, who will provide more context on how the region’s flora, fauna, geology, and management issues have affected Aboriginal art, culture, and history.
+Departing from Cairns next September, the voyage visits Cape York and Arnhem Land art communities like Yirrkala, Maningrida, Elcho Island, and Badu Island with artist-in-residence Brian Robinson.
+The Torres Strait artist will educate guests about the communities, art techniques, songlines, and stories that shaped the country and will host workshops on traditional carving, printmaking, sketching, and weaving.
+He will be joined by a naturalist who will provide more context on how the region’s flora, fauna, geology, and management issues have affected Aboriginal art, culture, and history.
 The company also offers a trip that explores Australian cuisine on the same route, as well as itineraries that center around bushwalking in Tasmania and the Sydney to Hobart Race for sailing hobbyists.